-23 Top-Rated Products for Kickstarting a Clean Beauty Routine
+23 Top-Rated Products for Kick-Starting a Clean Beauty Routine

 Ogee Sculpted Lip Oil

-This is one of the few luxury skin-care brand to use exclusively naturally-derived, organic ingredients.
+This is one of the few luxury skin-care brands to use exclusively naturally derived organic ingredients.

 $22 at Ogee